 Should I accept a settlement offer for my motorcycle accident?

 Always carefully consider any settlement offer before you agree to accept it for your motorcycle accident.
-Often, insurance companies will make a settlement offer soon after an accident.
-But such offers rarely cover all accident-related expenses.
-And once you agree to accept such an offer, you forfeit your right to ask for additional compensation in the future.
+Often, insurance companies will make a settlement offer soon after an accident, but such offers rarely cover all accident-related expenses.
+And, once you agree to accept such an offer, you forfeit your right to ask for additional compensation in the future.
 As a result, you could end up paying thousands of dollars of your own money to cover future expenses for an accident caused by another driver.

 Can I negotiate for more compensation after my motorcycle accident?